Guyhirn Chapel of Ease: History

-Money to build the chapel was left in 1651, and the building was thus designed for Puritan worship during the Cromwellian Commonwealth of England.
+Money to build the chapel was left in 1651, and the building was designed for Puritan worship during the Cromwellian Commonwealth of England.
 It was built on a site which may have been the location of a medieval chantry (there is evidence of some older stone in the structure).
 By the 17th century, the land was owned by Thomas Parke of Wisbech, who had Puritan sympathies.
 After his death in 1630, his land was purchased by Peterhouse, Cambridge, and it is on part of this land that the chapel was built.

-A stone above the door records the date 1660, by which time the Restoration had returned Anglicanism as the official religious observance.
-The chapel was never consecrated, as the consecration and licensing of churches was suspended during the Commonwealth.
+A stone above the door reads "RP 1660" recording the date of its completion.
+The "RP" most likely refers to its "builder or benefactor" or, as its construction probably commenced and advanced during his protectorate, to Richard Cromwell (standing for Richard Protector).
+It was Cromwell's fall in late May 1659, that ushered in the Restoration of the monarchy in 1660, which in turn restored Anglicanism as the official religious observance with the Act of Uniformity of 1662.
+The chapel was not consecrated, as the consecration and licensing of churches was suspended during the Commonwealth.
+In 1665 parish churchwardens were ordered, "Doe not suffer one Malclome Johnson a pretended minister to officiate or doe any ministerialle office there under payne of contempt," suggesting that Johnson was a recalcitrant Calvinist who led a congregation at the chapel in the intervening years.

 At the Restoration, it became a chapel of ease under the vicar of St Peter and St Paul, Wisbech until 1854 when Wisbech St Mary was created a separate parish.
 The Bishop of Ely consecrated the grounds of the Chapel as a burial ground in 1840.
 In 1871, a new parish of Guyhirn with Rings End was created, and the chapel became a church in its own right until George Gilbert Scott's new church of St Mary Magdalene was opened in 1878.
 From then, it became a mortuary chapel (under which name it is recorded by Nikolaus Pevsner in his 1954 survey of the Buildings of England).
 Despite restoration work in 1918, its condition deteriorated during the 20th century, and the last service was held in 1960.